viglioni/stocks/README.md

 ### note that
 1. All stock values have 15min of delay
-2. All currency values are in BRL even non IBOVESPA stocks.
+2. All currency values are in BRL.
+3. For now only IBOVESPA stocks.

 ## API